-Hoover Dam is a 45-minute drive from Las Vegas, so you can carve out a few hours and visit this engineering wonder on your own, and we did that many times.
+Hoover Dam is a 45-minute drive from Las Vegas, so you can carve out a few hours and visit this engineering wonder on your own, and we have done that many times.

-But to get a different perspective and let someone else do the driving, I decided to go with Comedy on Deck tours for a VIP experience that included a visit to the new bypass bridge, the power plant, the visitor center, and a hot lunch.
+But to get a different perspective and let someone else do the driving, I decided to go with Comedy on Deck tours for a VIP experience that included visiting the new bypass bridge, the power plant, the visitor center, and a hot lunch.

 The tour started with a pickup from our hotel, and we had to endure four more pickups before we were on our way.
 Our guide entertained us with jokes and a running commentary about Vegas and Hoover Dam.